The Framework: A Universe That Never Closes

 Time is not a pre-existing dimension.
 Time emerges wherever coherence accumulates, because accumulation inherently produces a before and an after.

 And the arrow of time — the irreversibility of before → after — is simply the direction of deepening.
-Coherence always moves from shallower to deeper basin.
-Never the reverse.
+Coherence moves from shallower to deeper basin.
 The arrow is not imposed.
 It is the direction the weave naturally tightens.

 IV.
 The Boundary Layer